Terry-Darcy/CodeMinifierOmniAi/readme.md

 How it works

-1 - Clone repos you wish to document to the /projects folder.
+1 - Clone repos you wish to document to a /projects folder in project root.
 2 - Check and adjust vars to crawl the files in a manner that suits your projects:
     - ALLOWED_EXTENSIONS
     - ALLOWED_BASE_FILES